 During his time in the Senate, Murray has met with communities across Queensland and fought for them in Canberra.
 He is a key member of Labor’s Senate Estimates team and has led many Senate inquiries into health, regional, industry and other policies.

 Murray is married with two children, who love playing sport, swimming and music.

-He is currently serving as Labor’s Shadow Minister for Northern Australia, Disaster and Emergency Management and Queensland Resources.
+He is currently serving as Labor’s Minister for Agriculture, Fisheries and Forestry and Minister for Emergency Management.